TimothyZhang/structer/README.md

 Platforms
 =========

-Structer should run at windows/osx/linux, but only Windows 7 is tested.
+Structer should run under windows/osx/linux, but only Windows 7 is tested.

 Hotkeys